Sanshain/light-react/README.md

 </div>
 ```

-This returns list of `section1` and `section2` elements for request, because its exists
+Switch returns list of `section1` and `section2` elements to server request, because its exists

 for this one: